3.8 Billion Years of Wisdom:

 May 1-2, 2014

-We will be exploring the almost infinite varieties of how nature expresses itself in plants, animals, microbes, fungi – across the spectrum of the living world.
+We will explore the almost infinite varieties of how nature expresses itself in plants, animals, microbes, fungi – across the spectrum of the living world.
 Nature has solutions to problems that we are just beginning to understand, and to many that we do not yet fathom.
 The plant healers of cultures in many parts of the world explain that their knowledge comes from the plants themselves.
 There are so many beautiful examples of life forms accessing information that we simply cannot explain, but call “instinct."
 There is no clear biological basis for that term, but observing it at work is breathtaking.

 Dayna Baumeister, Ph.D.
 (Co-Founder & Keystone, Biomimicry 3.8 Institute, Missoula, MT)